GERALDKJK

 Eventure

-Eventure is a web application, built for both desktop and mobile, that simplifies event discovery in Singapore through an interactive, swipe-based interface.
+A web application, built for both desktop and mobile, that enhances event discovery in Singapore through an interactive, swipe-based interface.

 August 27, 2025 - November 16, 2025